Makem and Clancy: Break-up

-In 1984, after living in Dover, New Hampshire for a number of years, Liam moved to Ireland with his family, purchasing several acres of land and building a maintenance-free solar powered, slate, stone and oak mansion in Helvic, County Waterford, using royalties from his hit song, And the Band Played Waltzing Matilda.
+In 1984, after living in Dover, New Hampshire for a number of years, Clancy moved to Ireland with his family, purchasing several acres of land and building a maintenance-free solar powered, slate, stone and oak mansion in Helvic, County Waterford, using royalties from his hit song, And the Band Played Waltzing Matilda.

-After a partial hiatus when they rejoined The Clancy Brothers and Tommy Makem for several reunion tours in 1984 and 1985, Makem and Clancy resumed their full-time touring schedule and returned to the recording studio in 1986 to produce their final album together, We've Come a Long Way.
-Produced by Planxty's Donal Lunny, the record was more of a contemporary 'pop' album than a traditional Irish music album, using synthesizers and keyboards in addition to traditional Irish musical instruments.
-According to Liam's daughter, Siobhan, the album, due to its contemporary feel, attracted the attention of Columbia Records, Makem's and Clancy's former employer and a new record contract was in the offering.
-Liam was willing to sign, but Makem, remembering their hectic schedule in the 1960s, was not.
-The contract fell through.
-Siobhan thinks this may have been a factor in their eventual break-up.
+After a partial hiatus when they rejoined The Clancy Brothers for several tours in 1984 and 1985, Makem and Clancy resumed their full-time touring schedule as a duo, and returned to the recording studio in 1986 to produce their final album together, We've Come a Long Way.
+Produced by Planxty's Donal Lunny, the record was more of a contemporary pop album than a traditional Irish music album, using synthesizers and keyboards in addition to traditional Irish musical instruments.
+According to Clancy's daughter, Siobhan, the album, due to its contemporary feel, attracted the attention of Columbia Records, Makem's and Clancy's former employer and a new record contract was in the offering.
+Clancy was willing to sign, but Makem, remembering their hectic schedule in the 1960s, was not.

 In 1988, Makem and Clancy announced they were amicably breaking up after thirteen years together.
 Newspapers reported that they didn't wish to overstay their welcome or let their material begin to go stale.
 Makem noted at the time that this was a "mutual decision" and that the two men remained friends.
-Living on separate continents may have also had a hand.

-They embarked on a Farewell tour of Ireland and the UK in January and February, and finally in America in March 1988.
+They embarked on a farewell tour in Ireland and the UK in January and February, and finally in the United States in March 1988.
 Their final concert was at Stonehill College in Easton, Massachusetts, on March 26, 1988.

 Both Clancy and Makem resumed the solo careers they had begun before reuniting in 1975.

-Tommy continued to perform solo for the rest of his life, releasing half a dozen solo albums and filming nearly a dozen PBS television concert specials and travelogues.
-Liam filmed two of his solo concerts for Irish and American television in 1989, one of which was released on home video.
+Makem continued to perform solo for the rest of his life, releasing half a dozen solo albums and filming nearly a dozen PBS television concert specials and travelogues.
+Clancy filmed two of his solo concerts for Irish and American television in 1989, one of which was released on home video.
 His solo career was put on hold in 1990 when he rejoined the Clancy Brothers after brother Tom's death.
 After leaving the Clancy Brothers in 1996, he toured with his nephew Robbie O'Connell and son Donal until 1999, after which he resumed his solo career until the end of his life.
 He released a solo CD in 2008 and two videos, a concert special and a documentary on his life, in 2009.

 Tommy Makem died of lung cancer in August 2007.
 Liam Clancy died of pulmonary fibrosis in December 2009.